Women in Tuvalu: Politics

-Throughout the history of the Parliament of Tuvalu following independence in 1978, three women have been elected: Naama Maheu Latasi, from 1989 to 1997 and Pelenike Isaia from 2011 to 2015; and Dr Puakena Boreham who was elected to represent Nui in the 2015 general election.
+Throughout the history of the Parliament of Tuvalu following independence in 1978, three women have been elected: Naama Maheu Latasi, from 1989 to 1997 and Pelenike Isaia from 2011 to 2015; and Dr Puakena Boreham who was elected to represent Nui in the 2015 general election, and served as an MP until the 2024 general election.

 The under-representation of women in the Tuvalu parliament was considered in a report commissioned by the Pacific Islands Forum Secretariat in 2005, and was discussed during a consultation entitled “Promoting Women in Decision Making” was held in Funafuti in May 2010.
 Saini Simona, the Director of Women Affairs in Tuvalu, spoke in support of a proposal to have seats reserved for women in the Parliament of Tuvalu.
 The outcome of the consultation was a recommendation for the introduction of two new seats, to be reserved for women.
 The Tuvaluan Ministry for Home Affairs, which has responsibility for women's affairs, stated that steps would be taken to consider the recommendation.

+Prominent Tuvaluan women

 Women from Tuvalu, such as Moira Simmons-Avafoa, have been encouraged to become leaders in discussion around climate change since it disproportionately affects women and children.